Democrats reach drug price deal, Biden upbeat on Manchin

 "He will vote for this,” Biden said of Manchin during remarks at a global climate summit in Scotland.

-Biden said without divulging their private conversations, the senator was looking for the fine print details of the legislation.
+Without divulging their private conversations, Biden said the senator was looking at the fine print of the legislation.
 “But I think we’ll get there,” the president said.

 Democrats are rushing to overcome party battles and finish a final draft of Biden's plan.
-House Speaker Nancy Pelosi said privately she expects to wrap up final draft by midday day and pave the way for voting as soon as Thursday on the overall package, according to her remarks at a closed-door caucus meeting.
+House Speaker Nancy Pelosi had hoped to wrap up the draft and pave the way for voting as soon as Thursday on the overall package, according to her remarks at a closed-door caucus meeting.
 But no votes have been scheduled.

-The stakes are stark as Democrats are warily watching governors' races Tuesday in two states — Virginia and New Jersey — that are seen as bellwethers in the political mood of the electorate.
-Democrats are struggling to hold states that recently favored the party from Republicans.
+The stakes are stark as Democrats are warily watching governors' races Tuesday in two states — Virginia and New Jersey — that are seen as bellwethers in the mood of the electorate.
+Democrats are struggling to hold states that recently favored the party over Republicans.

-Still, Democrats shored up at least one unsettled provision — the prescription drug deal that had been scrapped from Biden's framework in a blow to Democrats' years-long effort to reduce pharmaceutical costs by allowing Medicare to negotiate for lower prices.
+Still, Democrats shored up at least one unsettled provision — reviving a prescription drug deal that had been scrapped from Biden's framework in a blow to Democrats' years-long effort to reduce pharmaceutical costs by allowing Medicare to negotiate for lower prices.

 “It’s not everything we all want.
 Many of us would have wanted to go much further, but it’s a big step in helping the American people deal with the price of drugs,” Schumer said at the Capitol.